MartinFBanghart/Linkedin-Job-Analysis/README.md

 df = spark.read.csv("dbfs:/mnt/local/<file.csv>", header=True, inferSchema=True)

 The, simply configure the user defined functions to create Pie Chart and Bigram Box Chart visualizations if your queries varied from the 3 previously defined roles for this project.

+### Potential Automation

+This Pipeline currently requires manual configuration to save each batch.
+However, the idea would be setup simple batch streaming with automation.

+This could be achieved on a weekly basis by using a third party task scheduler (such as *Task Till Dawn*) to automate the Extract_Transform.ipynb file

+Then, if the datasets were uploaded to an AWS S3 bucket that was also mounted within the DataBricks Workspace to be utilized.
+The files could be seamlessly integrated.

+All that would be left to do is write code for reading the files from the S3 bucket within the DataBricks notebook and using the schedule option for the notebook.